MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al305.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Compiler Error AL305
-Length of the application object identifier '{0}' cannot exceed {1} characters.
+The length of the application object identifier '{0}' cannot exceed {1} characters.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)